garden/tree/admin/README.md

 Service scripts for managing a secure [file tree] (https://github.com/garden/tree) instance.

-The default environment is dev; in production, do the following: `export ENV=prod`.

 - `make install`: provision a new computer.
 - `make start`: launch the HTTP server (and associated services, if needed, like the database).
 - `make stop`: stop the HTTP server.